‘Historic moment for fans’: British football to get independent regulator

 The EFL welcomed the bill.

-“We hope (it) will be an important milestone to help us secure the long-term financial sustainability of England’s football pyramid,” chairman Rick Parry said in a news release.
+“We hope [it] will be an important milestone to help us secure the long-term financial sustainability of England’s football pyramid,” Chairman Rick Parry said in a press release.

 “The establishment of the independent football regulator will be at the heart of this reform, and we are encouraged that the regulator will be given backstop powers to deliver financial redistributions should the game be unable to agree a deal itself.”